carloserlemus/comIT-shoppingCart/README.md

 20. Create a New End Point..
 Admin/index and admin/create.
     HINT: When restructuring and adding separate folders, be aware that extends will require some logic to navigate to the layout.pug
+21. Update and Delete
+    HINT: 1.
+ROUTES.
+2. VIEWS.

+22. Introducing the DataBase.